ReneKroon/hashring/README.md

-# A toy project to run a consistent hash-ring with multiple nodes
+# A project to run a consistent hash-ring with multiple nodes

 ## generate protobuf code:
 ```